 The Green Light

 Half the fun of visiting The Green Light is getting inside at all.
 You’ll find this well-kept secret right off a bustling downtown street, behind a hidden door, inside what was once an architect’s office.
-Voted one of the "23 Best Secret Bars in the World" by Thrillist, The Green Light aims to intrigue both the cocktail connoisseur and the curious wanderer with a classy and cozy ambiance.
+The Green Light aims to intrigue both the cocktail connoisseur and the curious wanderer with a classy and cozy ambiance.

 Inside the super small bar (there’s room for 32 people max), the lights are low, and music takes a backseat to drinks and conversation.
 Comfy banquette seating and small tables bolster bright windows overlooking Hargett St. Cocktail lovers and novices will also delight in mixologists who will gladly whip up something special to make you feel all warm inside.